-The Chinese Lunar New Year is the longest chronological record in history, dating from 2600BC, when the Emperor Huang Ti introduced the first cycle of the zodiac.
+The Chinese Lunar New Year celebrations date back to 2600BC, when the Emperor Huang Ti (Yellow Emperor) introduced the first cycle of the zodiac.

 There are three ways to name a Chinese year:

-The Chinese Lunar Calendar names each of the twelve years after an animal – the rat, ox, tiger, hare, dragon, snake, horse, ram, monkey, rooster, dog , and boar.
+The Chinese Lunar Calendar names each of the twelve years after an animal – the rat, ox, tiger, hare, dragon, snake, horse, ram (goat / sheep), monkey, rooster, dog and boar (pig).
 Legend has it that the Lord Buddha summoned all the animals to come to him before he departed from earth.
 Only twelve came to bid him farewell and as a reward he named a year after each one in the order they arrived.
 The Chinese believe the animal ruling the year in which a person is born has a profound influence on personality, saying: “This is the animal that hides in your heart”.

 2016 is the Year of the Fire Monkey

-2015 is the Year of the Wood Goat
+2015 is the Year of the Wood Ram (Goat / Sheep)

 2014 is the Year of the Wood Horse

 2013 is the Year of the Water Snake

 2012 is the Year of the Water Dragon

 2011 is the Year of the Metal Rabbit